mariusknaust/intel-fpga-profile-viewer/README.md

 ```

 ## Options
-It is possible to expand the module instance section with `--expand` or select the kernels to be considered by supplying there names to `--kernels`.
+It is possible to expand the module instance section with `--expand` or select the kernels to be considered by supplying their names to `--kernels`.